doublemoulinet/Morrowind-Modular-Mod-Guide/OPTIONAL.md

 		- 012 Armor of the Snow Prince
 	- **Grass Plugins**: For "Solstheim Graphical Replacer" enable only the following option:
 		- 012 Remiros Groundcover for TOTSP
-			- Grass plugins are optional, as they will decrease performance
+			- Grass plugins are optional, as they will incur a significant performance penalty
 	- Ensure only the following four plugins are enabled:
 		- *Solstheim Tomb of the Snow Prince.esm*,
 		- *TOTSP TD Content Integration.esp* (only if you are also playing with Tamriel Rebuilt!)